-The key management personnel of the charity include the Trustees listed on page 1, together with the Chief Executive (Grant Forrest) and Head of Operations (Helen Taylor).
+The key management personnel of the charity include the Trustees listed on page 1, together with the Chief Executive (Grant Forrest).
 Whilst the Trustees are not remunerated for their services, the remuneration of the paid post holders is determined by the Trustees with due reference to charity sector benchmarks and related information.